Tomer27cz/vga_vhdl/README.md

 * **Game Physics (Pong):** Ball movement, paddle control, wall bouncing, and collision detection.
 * **AI Opponent:** An automated opponent logic block that tracks the ball and plays against the user.
 * **Score Display:** Real-time score tracking and rendering on the VGA output.
-* **Modular Design:** SoC with individual components for synchronization, graphics generation, game physics, and score rendering.
+* **Modular Design:** Individual components for synchronization, graphics generation, game physics, and score rendering.

 ## Top-Level Schematic (will be updated with polished versions)